Limitations for Quantum Algorithms to Solve Turbulent and Chaotic Systems: Introduction

 Ref. \cite{liu_efficient_2021} also established worst-case complexity lower bounds for $R\ge \sqrt{2}$, leaving the region $1 \leq R < \sqrt{2}$ an open question.
 In this paper we close this gap by constructing problems intractable to QCL algorithm with $R\ge 1$.
 In particular, we find coupled differential equations that allows state discrimination in integration time $O(\log(1/\varepsilon))$, for initial state overlap $1-\varepsilon$.
 Since state discrimination has complexity $\Omega(1/\varepsilon)$ any quantum algoithm must have exponential complexity in integration time.

 By ``solving'' a PDE using a quantum computer we mean outputting an approximation to a quantum state proportional to the solution vector $\bm{u}(t)$, an amplitude encoded state,

 Our results apply to quantum algorithms that aim to solve nonlinear differential equations in this specific way.
-QCL algorithm falls in this category.
-The complexity of this algorithm depends on convergence of the Carleman embedding with the truncation order.
+The QCL algorithm falls into this category.
+If only a particular property of the flow is required, such as the bulk velocity, it may not be necessary to resolve the small scale structure of the flow.
+Simulating the mean field solution may be sufficient to extract the desired property, essentially ignoring any turbulence.
+In fact, extracting this property could be equivalent to solving a simpler non-turbulent flow.
+We define ``solving" the differential equation as a solution that, with the norm of the solution, would allow any property of the flow to be extracted.
+For properties related to the turbulence, it may be required to ``solve" the differential equation.
+The complexity of the QCL algorithm depends on convergence of the Carleman embedding with the truncation order.
 In general, for $R\geq 1$, truncation order $C$ scales exponentially with time $t$.
 However, despite the worst-case bound, there are examples of PDEs with $R\ge 1$ that can be linearised with Carleman embedding for arbitrary time and bounded error.
 Many PDEs with $R \ge 1$ therefore also permit an efficient quantum algorithm.
 On the other hand, in Section~\ref{sec:positive_lyapunov_no_advantage} we show that for a large class of PDEs no efficient quantum algorithm exists that encodes chaotic solutions in a natural coordinate system.